uriel0byte/offline-pod/README.md

 3. Open VLC, select the Network tab, and enable the **Sharing via WiFi** toggle.
 Note the local IP address displayed.

-4. On the Windows PC, open a web browser and input the target IP address into the address bar.
+4. Ensure the Windows PC is connected to the same network segment as the iOS device.
+Open a web browser on the PC and input the target IP address into the address bar.

 5. Drag the tagged audio files from your Windows directory into the browser window.